GSacchetti/Segmentation-of-multispectral-and-thermal-images-with-U-NET/README.md

   a) Download the EXCELS files from the following drive : https://1drv.ms/f/s!/AgrWrFruN85rbarFzVMaBsOx10I and add them to the data/Excel folder

-  b) In the "Construction_data" folder : Run "python excel_to_tif_array.py to convert the excel fies to tif imagis and Numpy tables
+  b) In the "Construction_data" folder : Run "python excel_to_tif_array.py to convert the excel fies to tif images

   c) Run "python create_train_test_data.py" to split the data into a training and testing sets.